Master of Arts in Studio Art

 Taking Your Future Forward

-Throughout the 33 credit-hour, you’ll initiate visual and conceptual approaches and develop them by mastering an initial studio concentration, followed by continued growth in a related medium.
-You must complete the curriculum in one of seven art forms: ceramics, drawing, printmaking, painting, photography, sculpture or visual communications.
+Throughout the 30 credit-hour, you’ll initiate visual and conceptual approaches and develop them by mastering an initial studio concentration, followed by continued growth in a related medium.
+You must complete the curriculum in one of four art forms: drawing, painting, sculpture or visual communications.
 Faculty will review your work after the first semester, after which you’ll finish with a presentation, thesis exhibit and comprehensive thesis paper.
 If approved, you can continue at Bradley to complete the terminal MFA.

 Graduate Admission Requirements